Post-Doctoral Position in the Interfacial Science Laboratory

-The ideal candidate will be involved in projects seeking (a) to perform rheological measurements at multiple length scales to gain insights into how the isotropic and anisotropic adsorption of organic molecules alter the flow characteristics of colloidal suspensions and (b) to perform experimental data analysis and interpretation by relying on existing colloidal and rheological models.
-The ideal candidate is hoped to have a background in colloidal phenomena, force spectroscopy, fluid dynamics, physicochemistry, rheological testing, and/or colloidal/nanoparticle synthesis.
+The ideal candidate will be involved in projects seeking (a) to perform rheological measurements in multiple length scales ranging from macroscale to mesoscale and nanoscale to gain insights into how the isotropic and anisotropic adsorption of organic molecules and ligands alter the flow characteristics of colloidal suspension and (b) to perform experimental data analysis and interpretation in comparison with appropriate hydrodynamical and rheological models.
+Some of the key skillsets and backgrounds of the successful candidate in this position include microfluids, nanofluids, force spectroscopy, rheological testing, colloidal synthesis, colloidal interactions, and adsorption.
+The person who is going to be hired for this position will be working on a couple of Department of Energy (DOE) projects in collaboration with team members from Lawrence Berkeley National Laboratory (LBNL) and UC, Berkeley.

-Application Procedure: Applicants will need to send a cover letter (describe how the position relates to his/her academic experiences and previous accomplishments), curriculum vitae, contact information of three academic references as a single PDF file to firstname.lastname@example.org, with the subject line "Postdoctoral Position in the ISL."
+Application Procedure: Applicants will need to send a cover letter (describe how the position relates to his/her academic experiences and previous accomplishments), curriculum vitae, contact information of three academic references as a single PDF file to ymin at engr dot ucr dot edu, with the subject line "Postdoctoral Position in the ISL."
 Further information about the ISL can be found here: https://yminlab.engr.ucr.edu/.
 The selected applications will be interviewed with Zoom to finalize the decision.

 The University of California, Riverside is an equal employment opportunity employer and complies with all equal employment laws and regulations enforced by the U.S. Equal Employment Opportunity Commission and the California Department of Fair Employment and Housing.
 Equal employment laws apply to all aspects of employment, including hiring, termination, promotions and terms and conditions of employment.